zmalone/chef-web-docs/source/manage-a-web-app/ubuntu/index.md

 end
 ```

-## 4. Create a table and some sample data
+## 4. Create a database table and some sample data

 Now we have the database set up, along with a user to manage it.
 Now let's create a database table along with some sample data to test with.